MohamedAshik14-blip/SOA_CA-1/README.md

 	•	Sorting & Filtering: Sort by population, temperature, or distance.

 	•	Modular Architecture: Uses clean service classes and dependency injection.

+	•   Written Unit Test Cases for this Web Application.

 ⸻